Psimage/wc3-drop-indicator-poc/README.md

 For HP bar it is almost at the top of HP bar, but for HP+MP bar it is between bars.
 Just drawing icon slightly higher (add Z offset to) results in icon shifting relative to HP bar on certain camera angles.
-To reduce this effect, we instead update Z position of effect's model (model uses `billboard` flag).
+To reduce this effect, we instead update Z position of effect's model.
 Its pivot point stays at (0,0,0) but the quad is moved up on Z axis (3 for HP and 15 for HP+MP).

 ## Drawbacks (compared to native AddSpecialEffectTarget())